Dual Degree Options

 Diverse Degree Combinations

-Pair your Master’s in Mental Health Counseling with counseling expertise in another subject.
+Pair your Master’s of Science in Mental Health Counseling with counseling expertise in another subject.
 Diversify your practice and your client population with dual-degree options in addiction counseling, school counseling, clinical rehabilitation counseling, and marriage, couples, and family counseling.
 Continuously refresh your practice while helping as many clients as possible.

 Become a Licensed Mental Health Counselor